ItsFadinG/ItsFadinG.github.io/_posts/2025-04-07-Mobile-Hacking-Lab-IOS-Challenges-Writeups.md

 ```

 ## **Conclusion**
-I found those challenges very interesting, and I wanted to resume them, but unfortunately there was an error on the rest of them.
-Maybe because my iPhone testing device is very old, even though I have contacted the MobileHackingLab team, but with no response any way, I hope you enjoyed it PEACE!
+I found those challenges very interesting, and I wanted to resume the others, but unfortunately there was an error on the rest of them.
+Maybe because my iPhone testing device is very old, even though I have contacted the MobileHackingLab team, but with no response.
+Any way, I hope you enjoyed it PEACE!